DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning/README.md

 Finally, we wanted some visual way to show the results of our model.
 And we thought that creating an 'app' could be a great way to do it.
 The app folder consists in 3 python files:

 - **app.py**: This file contains the main commands and executations for the app to work, it holds the structure:
-  - Reads the model, you can download the last model we have trained using the following link [last model](https://drive.google.com/file/d/1mVPKUfm5HLlzx0Rwmtp5aj3zAUmqAeH1/view?usp=drive_link), also note that the parameters of the model such as nº of layers, embeding size, hidden size and the vocabulary's length must be equal to whatever model you are reading
+  - Reads the model, you can download the last model we have trained using the following link: [last model](https://drive.google.com/file/d/1mVPKUfm5HLlzx0Rwmtp5aj3zAUmqAeH1/view?usp=drive_link) , also note that the parameters of the model such as nº of layers, embeding size, hidden size and the vocabulary's length must be equal to whatever model you are reading
   - Perform the necessary calculations and calls the necessary files and functions
   - Alocates the port the web will be hosted
   - Defines which file is the home file, which html in this case should read.